 Working with our Academies

-Sarah Clarke, our Director of School Improvement is responsible for supporting the Local Advisory Committees to have the greatest impact they can on improving the quality of Teaching and Learning the pupils in the Trust receive.
+Charlotte Roe, our Academy Trust Governance Professional is responsible for supporting the Local Advisory Committees (LAC) to have the greatest impact they can on improving the quality of Teaching and Learning the pupils in the Trust receive.
 Our watch words are:

 Learn, Support and Challenge

-We structure the governor support to give maximum impact and in order for all our Local Advisory Committees to be ‘in tune’ with each other we set out our Annual Focussed Visits programme.
-Using this model all LAC's are concentrating their interactions with the academies on the half term focus and this then comes together to give the Trust picture.
+We structure the governor support to give maximum impact and for all our Local Advisory Committees (LAC) to be ‘in tune’ with each other.
+The Standards & Curriculum Trustee Committee (S&C) sets out the Annual Focussed Visits programme.
+Using this model all the LACs are concentrating their interactions with the academies on the half term focus and this then feeds into the S&C meetings to give the Trust picture.
 Great practice is shared and solutions to any short falls are found.
+After each school visit, the Local Governor will complete a visit note which is shared in their LAC meeting and then with the Standards & Curriculum Trustees.

-Supported in this way governors feel very confident to Learn, Support and Challenge what is happening within schools and report this to Trustees.
+At the LAC meeting, not only do the governors discuss the half term focus but also prepare for the upcoming visits to the academies by discussing the focus and ensuring that the governors are confident with what is expected.
+Supported in this way governors feel very confident to Learn, Support and Challenge what is happening within the academies and report this to Trustees.
 Training for our governors is therefore ‘live’, pertinent, and specific to every half term focus so highly successful.

 Examples of Learn, Support and Challenge in the Trust include: